briannemcgrath/WSAA-coursework/project/README.md

 ## Prerequisities/How to Run:
 1. Clone the repository.
 2. Create and activate a virtual environment.
 3. Install dependencies
 `pip install -r requirements.txt`
 4. Run the app.
+`python app.py`
 5. Open http://127.0.0.1:5000 in your browser.

 ## Known Issues:
-- **No User Authentication:** Currently everyone shares the same library; individual profiles would require login/session support.
+- **No User Authentication:** Currently, everyone shares the same library; individual profiles would require login/session support.
 - **Image Loading Errors:** If a widget image fails to load, there's no fallback thumbnail or alt-text style.
+- **Library Reset - Render:** Render's file system is wiped on each redeploy, so custom game entries don't persist.

 ## References: